detomon/godot-blipkit/doc/classes/BlipKitBytecode.md

 ### `int get_label_position(label_index: int) const`

-Returns the byte position for the label with index `label_index` relative to the byte code section offset.
+Returns the byte offset for the label with index `label_index` relative to the byte code section offset.

 ### `int get_state() const`